 The entry-level Enclave with Convenience Group comes standard with trtiz-one autmatic climate control, a rearview camera, rear parking sensors, a power liftgate, an AM/FM/CD/SiriusXM sound system with AUX and USB inputs, auto on/off xenon headlights, remote start, cruise control, power-adjustable front seats, an eight-way power driver seat, a two-way power passenger seat, IntelliLink infotainment and 18-inch alloy wheels.
 Dual USB charging ports at the ear of the center console are new for the latest model year.

-The Leather Group adds leather seating surfaces, heated front seats, memory seat settings, 19-inch alloy wheels, an eight-way power passenger seat and Side Blind Zone Alert with Cross Traffic Alert.
+The Leather Group adds leather seating surfaces, heated front seats, a heated wood steering wheel, memory seat settings, 19-inch alloy wheels, an eight-way power passenger seat and Side Blind Zone Alert with Cross Traffic Alert.

 The Premium Group includes all of the Leather Group gear and adds adaptive headlamps, a 10-speaker Bose sound system, cooled front seats, power-folding mirrors and a power tilting/telescoping steering column.